Yarr/Yarr/docs/consuming_yarr.md

 - CMake package config files into ${CMAKE_INSTALL_PREFIX}/cmake

-Default if no install path is set is an in-tree install.
+Default if no install path is set is an in-source install.
 Yarr will try to avoid overwriting files which are under git control ie not all parts will be installed.
 If Yarr is added with add_subdirectory (or FetchContent) to a parent project then by default the parent project install path will be used for installation.
 This behaviour can be overriden by setting YARR_FORCE_OWN_INSTALL_PREFIX to true (install in own source directory even if a sub build was detected).

 By default C++17 will be used but another version can be set and forced by (e.g.):